How to Build Desktop Barcode Scanner in Java and Kotlin

 Testing Java Applications Using Travis CI

-To verify whether the bar code scanner application is cross-platform, we create a .travis.yml file for the GitHub repository:
+To verify the cross-platform capability of the barcode scanner application, create a .travis.yml file for the GitHub repository:

 language: java